 • MRO inventory

 💡 Pro tip: reviewing your maintenance plan for duplicate or unnecessary tasks is an easy way to cut labour and materials costs.
 Don’t buy what you don’t need.
+Inventory management software can help you track what you already have and avoid unnecessary purchases.

 4 best practices for creating a maintenance budget